Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-root-files.md

 # mkdocs.yml

-The configuration file for the [MkDocs document generator](http://www.mkdocs.org/) which is used to generate these docs.
+The configuration file for the [MkDocs document generator](http://www.mkdocs.org/) which is used to generate these docs from the Markdown files in the `docs` directory.

-If you are not using MkDocs you can remove this file.
+If you are not using MkDocs you can remove this file and the `docs` directory.

 # package.json

-This is file is used by Node to describe the this package to node as well as specify the dependencies that need to be downloaded when executing the `npm install` command.
+This is file is used by Node to describe the starter project as well as declare the dependencies that need to be downloaded when executing the `npm install` command.

-The dependencies are the third party software needed to build and run your application (eg Cordova, Ionic, gulp, etc).
+These include the third party software needed to build and run your application (eg Cordova, Ionic, gulp, etc).

 # README.md